The Curricula

 College of Arts and Sciences and the School of Education and HUMAN DEVELOPMENT (Fifth-Year Programs in Partnership)

-More details about these programs may be found in the College of Arts and Sciences section of this catalog.
+More details about this program may be found in the College of Arts and Sciences section of this catalog.

-More details about these programs may be found in the School of Engineering section of this catalog.
+More details about these programs may be found in the School of Engineering and Computing section of this catalog.

 One-Year Master’s Degree Programs